konantian/NotableNotebooks/notes/Lecture 20 - Convolutional Neural Networks(CNN).md

   * Later applied to move predictoin in Go
   * Main idea
     * Start learning locally
-    * Hiher layers can learn successively more globally
+    * Higher layers can learn successively more globally
   * Each neuron depends only on a small **closely related group** of neurons on the previous layer
 ### Local Receptive Field
   * Typical sizes 5 x 5, 3 x 3(similar to simple features, 3x3 pattern)